-7.8 The establishment has set a standard temperature for cooling and heating in rooms.
+7.10 The establishment has set a standard temperature for cooling and heating in rooms.
 (I)

-To reduce the environmental footprint through keeping the best possible control over the energy consumption, and to cut costs, the establishment has a set standard temperature for cooling and heating in rooms.
+To reduce the environmental footprint through keeping the best possible control over the energy consumption, and to cut costs, the establishment has a set standard temperature for cooling and heating in rooms (especially guest and meeting rooms).